 Replacement cards will be issued with proper identification and/or verification and a $1.00 charge.

 All borrowers are strongly encouraged to select a PIN/password upon registering for a library card.
 A PIN may be any combination of numbers or letters (or both) and should be something that you'll find easy to remember.
 You will be unable to access some library services if you do not have a PIN/password attached to your library account.

-The library is a member of the SHARE consortium.
-SHARE consists of the public libraries in Jefferson, Dodge, Washington, Walworth, and Racine Counties and provides access to over 2.5 million items.
-Your library card is honored in any of the libraries in the SHARE consortium.
+The library is a member of the Café consortium.
+Café consists of the public libraries in Jefferson and Waukesha Counties.
+Your library card is honored in any of the libraries in the Café consortium.
 However, please be aware that policies, fines, and fees vary from library to library.

 Managing Your Library Account

 The library now offers many tools to help you manage your library account.
 You can go to the library's catalog online at any time to see what it checked out on your account and to check the status of your holds.
 If you provide your email address, the library will send you email notices of items coming due prior to their due date.
 If you have texting service on your cell phone, you can sign up for text message notifications.
-The Elf email service consolidates all the library cards in one family into one account which is an excellent tool for managing a family's library checkouts.
 The library staff will be glad to sign you up for these services.
 Just ask!

 Anyone who does keep library materials overdue is subject to fines on a per item basis (see below).
 Please remember that fines keep accruing until the item is returned.
 If you cannot pay the fine that you have accumulated, please don't let that stop you from returning the overdue item.
 Some people think that they must pay the fine when they return the item.
 That's not the case; you can pay your fine at a later date.
 Our interest is in getting the item back so it is available for other patrons.

 $0.15 per day, per item - books, audiobooks, magazines (with 4 day grace period)